Article Table Of Contents

 With so much beauty, everyone who lives in this state probably thinks that they live in the best town or city in Arkansas.
-But we’ve compiled data and found the real 10 best places to live in Arkansas based on factors like education, low crime rates, and high incomes.
+But, we've compiled data and found the real ten best places to live in Arkansas based on factors like education, low crime rates, and high incomes.

-Here is the cream of the crop when it comes to places to live in Arkansas:
+Read on to learn about the cream of the crop when it comes to places to live in Arkansas.

 - Bentonville (Photos | Homes For Sale)